millinon/CircuitSim/README.md

 #### Tick()

 Tick() is simply a call to Compute() followed by a call to Set().
 It is important to note that a call to Tick() will recursively call Tick() on components connected to outputs.
 This is fundamentally how CircuitSim works.
-Generally, we do not want c.Tick() to recursively call C.Tick() again, so there is a check that can be disabled.
+Generally, we do not want c.Tick() to recursively call c.Tick() again, so there is a check that can be disabled.

 #### Compute()